 Keep reminding yourself that all he really offered you was insecurity, paranoia, anxiety, depression, and deception – and made you feel awful about yourself.

-My suggestion is that you make a conscious choice to not have this person in your life because his behaviour is NOT okay.
+My suggestion is that you make a conscious choice not to have this person in your life because his behavior is NOT okay.

 No contact, no engagement with him, is essential.

 Going no contact is NOT to make him miss you or long for you, but rather to give YOU – “the victim” – relief, space, time to do some research, time to heal, time to move on and time to get your sanity back.

 That is why NC is so crucial.
 It will allow you the time you need to separate the thoughts in your head with the feelings in your heart.

 It may take 30 days; it may take a year or longer – who knows?

 But I do know one thing, though – when you get yourself back, what your ex is doing will become irrelevant.